Champii/dotfiles/README.md

       - Fix that annoying problem with unaryexp that can be confused with function shorthand (space problem between operator and expr)
       - Async?
       - Allow parenthesis for function calls ?
-      - Allow braces for nested blocks ?
       - String interpolation ?
       - Replace the Type1OrType2 with an implem of Either<Type1, Type2>
       - Remove the `,` separator for arguments and follow haskell fn call format ?
       - Proc macros ?
 Derive ?
+      - Allow asm code ?
+      - Allow right shifted indentation when assign ? (maybe a bad idea)

   - Desugar
     - Operator precedence